natural-script/core/README.md

 ## Jste Participation @ Global Sprint 2018 Announcement: https://medium.com/project-jste/contribute-to-our-code-at-mozilla-global-sprint-2018-8c0753fd715

+## Before Starting Contributing To Jste, please read Jste v0.5 Alpha announcement article at: https://medium.com/project-jste/introducing-jste-v0-1-alpha-c77b33643f1e

 ## Who Can To Contribute To Jste At The Sprint ?
 * Anyone who can understand English, Arabic, Egyptian, French, Chinese, Japanese or Hindi is able to contribute ti Jste with his/her translations.
 See: https://github.com/project-jste/framework/issues/1
 * Web developers are able to port more JS functions and commands to Jste.
 See: https://github.com/project-jste/framework/issues/2
 * Web developers and web designers can add new visual components to Jste or even enhance the current ones.
 See: https://github.com/project-jste/framework/issues/3
+* If your aren't good at anything, please consider starring this repository to show your support and help in making Jste more popular and famous.

 ## Will Be There Any Rewards For The Contributers ?
 Yup, all the contributers who has been contributed to Jste with considerable contributions will be senior members @ Jste Team after its establishing at the end of May 2018.
 In addition, every contributer will be honored by putting his/her name & email in the list of Jste contributers.